 Summertime overview

-With warmer weather approaching, it seems like a good time to begin a new multi-part series about making Summertime, the fourth piece in my seasonal landscape series.
-It feels so good to have completed all four seasons in this project, which I started during the pandemic, as a way to focus on something positive and healing.
+With warmer weather approaching, it seems like a good time to begin a new multi-part series about making Summertime, the fourth of my seasonal landscapes.
+It feels so good to have completed all four seasons in this project!
+I started making them during the pandemic as a way to focus on something positive and healing.
+UPDATE: So far, I’ve written Part 1 – Tree Trunks, Part 2 – Tree Houses, Part 3 – leaves, stems & branches, Part 4 – Baltimore Oriole (body), Part 5 – Baltimore oriole (head and feet), Part 6 – rose vine, Part 7 – raspberry plants, Part 8 – stitching flora and Part 9 – moss, sky and stone wall.

 Over the coming weeks and months, I will share photos, videos and commentary about different aspects of the project, from raspberries to tree houses and their inhabitants to a life size Baltimore Oriole.

 Summertime is the summer scene in a series of seasonal landscapes that capture the wonder and magic of the natural world.
-There will be an opportunity to see these 4 new pieces and dozens of other original works in my upcoming exhibition, Enchanting Threads: The Art of Salley Mavor at the Albany Institute of History and Art, Albany, NY, July 27, 2024 – February 23, 2025
+See the Four Seasons Series and dozens of other works in my exhibition, To Every Season: Works by Salley Mavor at the New England Quilt Museum, Sept.
+9 – Dec.
+31, 2025.

-Note cards, prints, bookmarks, and jigsaw puzzles of Summertime and the other scenes in the series (Frosty Morning, Mossy Glen, and Harvest Time) are available in my Etsy Shop.
+Posters, note cards, bookmarks, and jigsaw puzzles of Summertime and the other scenes in the series (Frosty Morning, Mossy Glen, and Harvest Time) are available in my Etsy Shop.

 6 thoughts on “Summertime overview